rodolfodpk/myeslib/README.md

 This service will receive commands as JSON on http://localhost:8080/inventory-item-command.
 It uses Hazelcast just as a cache.

 There is another implementation: **inventory-hazelcast**.
 It is more tied to Hazelcast since beside caching for snapshots, it uses a distributed map backed by a MapStore implementation to store <a href="myeslib-core/src/main/java/org/myeslib/core/data/AggregateRootHistory.java">AggregateRootHistory</a> instances.
 This map is configured as write-through.
 It also uses a Hazelcast queue to store <a href="myeslib-core/src/main/java/org/myeslib/core/data/UnitOfWork.java">UnitOfWork</a> instances.
-This Hazelcast implementation has an aditional parameter:
+This Hazelcast implementation has an additional parameter:

 * eventsQueueConsumers (default =50)